TI talks politics with Dana Cortez

 There IS NO TOMORROW!!!!
 If this is YOUR CITY....
 SHOW UP TO VOTE & ACT LIKE IT!!!!
 90's babies...
 It's on YALL!!!
 IF y'all show up...
 The city continues to operate how WE NEED IT TO...
 And if not....
 We turn into another goofy ass country town where rich white people run shit & tell all y'all what u can & cant do.
 Imagine having to get a license to open a studio???
 Imagine the cubs closing at 1am????
 Imagine the marijuana law being revoked & its back to a felony possession???
 Imagine Peter st.as a stale vanilla rich art district????
 ALL THESE THINGS ARE AT STAKE!!!! #fight4atlanta #stand4something #Vote4Keisha TODAY!!!!!

 It appears his civic engagement paid off.
 Mrs. Bottoms was elected Mayor Elect of Atlanta yesterday.
-Clearly happy with the outcome, Tip took to his social media pages to personally congratulate her.
+Clearly happy with the outcome, TI took to his social media pages to personally congratulate her.